oerdnj/XKOSB-3/README.md

 ## Usage

 First run a server, then run a client; client will first download the p, g and then the server and client will exchange their public keys, calculate shared secret.
 The shared secret is then fed to hash function to generate 32-bytes key used to as key to establish symmetric XChaCha2-Poly1305 encryption between the two endpoints.

 NOTE: Server can only talk to a single client at the time, but it will accept multiple connections; server's private and public keys are different for every connection.
+The server could be turned into echo server with only few changes, but then it wouldn't have this problem, but it would remove half of the fun (talking to the other side).

 ### Server